Lighthouse paint by numbers: the last bastion against the ocean

 “Lighthouses, as the last bastion of land before the sea, are a part of that magic and are still intriguing to us today as they have been through history.” - JW Purple

-For long, lighthouses have become a subject of fascination for people of the old and the new.
+For a long time, lighthouses have become a subject of fascination for people of the old and the new.
 The first-ever authenticated lighthouse, The Lighthouse of Alexandria, was built in completion in about 280 BCE.
 It was considered to be a major technological triumph at that time.
 It stood on the island of Pharos, in the harbor area of Alexandria, to help in the navigation of Nile River ships.

 Lighthouses are a thing of antiquity yet up to date, they are still admired.
 They remind us of the tales of weary sailors trying to navigate through the stormy and foggy seas at night with the light ray from the lighthouses shining as their beacon of hope and guide.
 The modern world has advanced far behind star charts and wood fire lighthouses.
 GPS navigation systems are what marine vessels use now.